Global Education, International Teachers

 Life in Argentina

-My life can be split in two parts: BP (Before Participate) and AP (After Participate).
-Before becoming an international teacher, my life had been pretty much the same.
+My life can be split in two parts: before Participate Learning and after Participate Learning.
+Before becoming an ambassador, my life had been pretty much the same.
 I had attended the same primary and secondary school.
 I spent 14 years with the same classmates.

-One week later, one of the greatest adventures in my life started.
-I remember the day of my arrival as if it had been yesterday and I will always be grateful to Participate for changing my life.
+One week later, one of the greatest adventures of my life started.
+I remember the day of my arrival as if it had been yesterday and I will always be grateful to Participate Learning for changing my life.

-This opportunity showed me the world, not only the States and my students and colleagues at school.
+This opportunity showed me the world, not only the states but my students and colleagues at school.
 I met other international teachers from so many different countries!
-France, Spain, Canada, Chile, Costa Rica, Mexico, Venezuela.
+France, Spain, Canada, Chile, Costa Rica, Mexico, and Venezuela.
 It was a chance to improve my English and to enlarge my Spanish as well!
 It was an amazing group of people and 19 years later I am still in touch with many of them.
 Some of them have become very close friends, despite the distance.

 At school, it was surprising to find many people who had no idea at all about my country when they first met me.
 I remember one day a fifth-grader walked into my class with a flag of Argentina he had made for me.
 He told me he had spent many hours reading about my country online.
 “It looks cool!” he said.
 I tried to put a bit of my culture and my place into the classroom every day.

 To teach the weather we worked on a map of Argentina, with the real weather conditions you may find in different cities there.
 My students said “En Bariloche nieva” or “En Posadas hace calor” while placing weather icons on a huge map and it was great!
 They loved it!
 They made me feel as though they were totally interested in Spanish but moreover, in me.

 I think every teacher on Earth should have the opportunity to teach abroad.
 To have the opportunity to meet other cultures, to work in different environments and to see the world as the global place we all share.